Quality Schools International

 Quality Schools International (QSI) is a group of non-profit international schools offering education in the English language, in a number of countries in Europe, Asia, Africa, the Middle East, South and North America.
 The first school was founded in 1971.
 The organization's world headquarters is located in Malta.
-The organization's founders and co-Presidents are Jim Gilson and Duane Root.
+The organization's founders and co-presidents are Jim Gilson and Duane Root.

 Associations

 QSI schools are accredited by the Middle States Association of Colleges and Schools (MSA).
 The chain is a member of CEESA, the Central and Eastern European Schools Association for US Overseas schools.
+Two schools, QSI Benin and QSI Djibouti, are members of the Association of International Schools in Africa (AISA).

-QSI schools serve as Collegeboard Advanced Placement and/or SAT testing centers.; they participate in the National Honor Society and the National Junior Honor Society.
+QSI schools often serve as College Board Advanced Placement and/or SAT testing centers.
+They participate in the National Honor Society and the National Junior Honor Society.

 QSI offers an International Baccalaureate diploma at some of its larger schools.